When it comes down to it, we run a lot of cables in the world of lighting.

 Again, just say no!
 I have seen many ruined stage decks and cables with gorilla tape glue all over them, which couldn’t be cleaned without solvents that damaged the plastic deck.
 Just say no!

-And yes, it is going to cost you a good bit(about $10-$20 per roll), but it is so worth it, and by following this guide, you can save tape by only using it when essential and reusing tape occasionally too.
+Whatever it costs, gaff tape is an indispensable tool for anyone in the stage industry, and by following this guide, you can save tape by only using it when essential and reusing tape occasionally too.

 What Are the Alternatives to Using Gaffers Tape?